Almissbah/simple-shutterstock-client/README.md

 ## App Features

 1. User can search for Images from server.
-2. Pagination and infinite scrolling.
+2. Images will be displayed with pagination and infinite scrolling.
-3. Error handling and retry functionality.
+3. Support for error handling and retry functionality.

 ## App architecture
 The app is based on clean architecture, BloC and dependancy injection to provide good separation between the application layers and support testing each module individually.